swtan346/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous NAB home folder.

-**Q**: Is your platform available in other languages such as Chinese?<br>
+**Q**: Is your platform available in other languages?<br>
 **A**: NAB is currently available only in English, as it is the main language of Singapore.
 Support for additional languages will be introduced in future releases.
+Should patients have names in other languages, it is recommended to use the translation provided on their NRIC.
+For extenuating circumstances such as foreigners, it is recommended to use an approximation of their name in English.
+For e.g., `李小明` can be approximated as `Lee Xiaoming`, `Hallé` can be approximated as `Halle`.

 **Q**: What is the difference between `list` and `find`?<br>
 **A**: The `list` command allows you to retrieve multiple contacts, for which they are _all useful_.
 In contrast, the